njpipeorgan/L1000-bayesian/example/README.md

     nvcc -I$InstallationDirectory/SystemFiles/IncludeFiles/C --shared -Xcompiler "-fPIC" -o dpeak.so librarylink.cpp ../../src/dpeak.cu

-Finally, open `dpeak.nb` and evaluate the cells in order. `dpeak.pdf` shows the results from a run.
+Finally, open `dpeak.nb` and evaluate the cells in order. `dpeak.pdf` shows an example of the results from a run.